15 March - 18 April 2023

 Merits of the applicant (1–7)

-- How significant is the applicant’s scientific production, impact, and other merits in a national and international perspective relative to their career stage?
+- How significant is the applicant’s scientific production, impact, and other merits in a national and international perspective relative to the research area, the application and the applicant’s career stage?
 Here, the emphasis should be on scientific achievements after the doctoral degree.

 - What is the applicant’s scientific competence within the research area of the application?